stepin/kbre/docs/configDirFormat.md

 Next, `type` should be selected.
 It's main template files.
 Default is `root`.
 It's for root project.
 There is idea that in some cases variations of main template files will be needed (with the same extensions).

-Files with extension `.jar` is considered binary files, and they will be copied without variables substitution.
+Files with extensions `.jar` and `.bat` are considered binary files, and they will be copied without variables substitution.
 All other files are considered template files and variable substitution will be done.

 ## Extension